Graham Bell (biologist)

-Education and early life
+Early life and education

-Born on 3 March 1949 in Leicester, England, Bell was educated at Wyggeston Grammar School for Boys and St Peter's College, Oxford, where he was awarded a Bachelor of Arts degree in 1970, a Master of Arts degree in 1971 followed by a Doctor of Philosophy degree in animal ecology in 1973 for research on smooth newts (Triturus vulgaris).
+Bell was born on 3 March 1949 in Leicester, England, to Arthur Charlton Bell and Edna May Bell (née Charlton).
+He was educated at Wyggeston Grammar School for Boys and St Peter's College, Oxford, where he was awarded a Bachelor of Arts degree in 1970 followed by a Doctor of Philosophy degree in animal ecology in 1973 for research on smooth newts.

 Career and research

 Bell emigrated to Canada in 1975 where he worked as a biologist for the Alberta Civil Service until 1976.
 In 1976, he joined the faculty of McGill University as a temporary lecturer.
 He was appointed a Professor in 1989.
 In 1992, he was appointed Molson Chair of Genetics.
 He was Director of the Redpath Museum from 1995 to 2005.

 He is the author of The Masterpiece of Nature which was described by Richard Dawkins as a 'beautifully written tour de force', Sex and Death in Protozoa: The History of Obsession and Selection: The Mechanism of Evolution first published in 1996 with a second edition in 2008.
 His other books include The Evolution of Life and The Basics of Selection.

+Bell was a co-founder and founding President of the Canadian Society for Ecology and Evolution.

 Honours and awards

-Bell was elected a Fellow of the Royal Society of Canada in 1994.
+Bell was elected a fellow of the Royal Society of Canada in 1994.
 He was awarded the Léo-Pariseau Prize in 2002 and the Prix Marie-Victorin in 2004.
 He was elected President of the Royal Society of Canada in 2013, and became a fellow of the American Academy of Arts and Sciences in 2014.
-He was elected a Fellow of the Royal Society in 2016.
+He was elected a fellow of the Royal Society in 2016.
 In 2022 he received the Flavelle Medal.

+Personal life

+Bell married Susan Eva Rosinger in 1971.
+They have three sons.